brunoestrad/lilly-recruitment-challenge/README.md

 # Medicine tracker

-* This website application tracks a list of medicine store in a .json file.
+This website application tracks a list of medicine stored in a .json file by fetching the data available in the file using the back end and front end

-* The back end coded in python and front end coded using vanilla JS, HTML and CSS.
+* The back end is coded in python and front end was coded using vanilla JS, HTML and CSS.

+## Layout
-* Front end interacts with back end to fetch medcines data and display the medicines available while giving the user the option to add a new medicine and update price or delete an existing one.
+Front end interacts with back end to fetch medicines data and display the medicines available in a user-friendly way, while giving the user the option to add a new medicine and update price or delete an existing one.